sarweshshah/youtube-snapshot/README.md

 - **Local Saving**: Downloaded images are saved directly to your device.
 - **No Fuss**: No complex settings or configurations, just pure snapshotting power.

-This extension only interacts with the YouTube website and does not collect or share any of your personal data.

-Enjoy capturing and saving your favorite YouTube moments!

 ## Privacy Policy for YouTube Snapshot Extension
 This Privacy Policy describes how the YouTube Snapshot Chrome extension ("the Extension") handles your information.